Financial Monitoring of Electricity Companies, Towngas Company, Retail Prices of Auto-fuel and Prices of Domestic Liquefied Petroleum Gas

 In a free market economy, the retail prices of auto-fuels are determined by the market.
 The Government will endeavour to maintain a stable fuel supply, encourage transparency and enhance competition by removing barriers to entry into the fuel market.
 The Government has taken a series of measures to facilitate the new market entrants including -

-(a) removing the requirement for bidders of petrol filling station (PFS) sites to hold import licence and supply contract;
+(a) removing the requirement for bidders of PFS sites to hold import licence and supply contract;

 (b) re-tendering all existing PFS sites upon expiry of their leases, instead of renewing the leases to the existing operators; and